 - Incorporated Societies are governed by a Committee which is usually elected by their members in terms of their Rules.
 There must be at least 15 members;

 - Incorporation will provide limited liability to the members unless they are using the society for their own personal financial advantage;

 - An Incorporated Society operating in a number of places may establish branch societies;

 - On a winding up assets may be distributed amongst members if such is allowed by the Rules.

-If you need advice or assistance in either setting up a Charitable Trust or Incorporated Society or with compliance or governance of an existing body please call Clive or David to discuss your requirements.
+If you need advice or assistance in either setting up a Charitable Trust or Incorporated Society or with compliance or governance of an existing body please call Clive to discuss your requirements.